Seebass22/linux_notes/vim.md

 %% insert character above cursor (insert mode)
 <C-y>

+%% (insert mode)
+%% enter character literally
+%% or
-%% insert character with decimal number (insert mode)
+%% enter character with ascii decimal value
 <C-v>
-%% insert & character (ascii value 38)
-<C-v>38

 %% enable virtual editing for easy editing of tables
 %% (place cursor where there is no actual character)